 While a request can take as long as 60 seconds to respond, App Engine is optimized for applications with short-lived requests, typically those that take a few hundred milliseconds.
 An efficient app responds quickly for the majority of requests.
 An app that doesn't will not scale well with App Engine's infrastructure.

 LoggingThe App Engine web server captures everything the handler script writes to the standard output stream for the response to the web request.
 It also captures everything the handler script writes to the standard error stream, and stores it as log data.
-Log data for your application can be viewed in the GCP Console Logs page or downloaded using the gcloud app logs read command:
+Log data for your application can be viewed in the GCP Console using Stackdriver Logging.

 App cachingThe PHP runtime environment includes the OPcache which can cache PHP intermediate code and significantly improve your application's response time.
 You can disable OPcache caching by setting